kontent-ai/data-ops/src/commands/sync/README.md

 To successfully patch a content type, its operations for content groups and elements must also be in a specific order:
 ![Content type operations order](./images/content_type_operations_order.png)

+### Taxonomy diff handler

+Taxonomies are handled as a flat array of terms with each term having additional property "position" that encodes its position in the tree.
+The "position" property is an array of term codenames starting from the terms parent up to the root term (a taxonomy group child).

+Since the terms are flattened in pre-order (parent is before its children), moving a term into an added term is not a problem, because the moved term's parent will be handled before the moved term itself (added before it).
+Remove operations in the array handler are added at the end so moving a term from a removed term is not a problem either.